Up Late, Reading Whitman

 pot-bellied pigs, swearing parakeets,

-that speaks sign language (KoKo?)
+speaks sign language (KoKo?)

 drunk friends, your grudges, your bad checks,